bluefroguk1/empire-dump/content/Wiki/Senate Motions/Construct Mithril Block.md

 * 80 crowns
 * Three months to complete.
 ## Progress
-* 22 wains of mithril provided by Edmundo of Damakhan's Forge after the Winter Solstice 382YE.
+* 22 wains of [[Mithril|mithril]] provided by Edmundo of Damakhan's Forge after the Winter Solstice 382YE.
-* 18 wains of mithril and 10 thrones provided by  Maximilian after the Winter Solstice 382YE.
+* 18 wains of [[Mithril|mithril]] and 10 thrones provided by  Maximilian after the Winter Solstice 382YE.
 ## [[Campaign outcome|Campaign Outcome]]
-* When complete, the current penalties suffered to the production of mana sites, congregations, [[Herb|herb]] gardens, mines, and forests owned those living in Spiral would be removed.
+* When complete, the current penalties suffered to the production of mana sites, congregations, [[Herb|herb]] gardens, mines, and forests owned those living in [[Spiral]] would be removed.
-* Furthermore, the protection offered by the block would mean that people would be feasibly able to live in Spiral despite the [[Curse|curse]] of the [[Black Plateau]], allowing for a slight increase in the rate of recovery for the [[Territory|territory]] and its contributions to Imperial coffers.
+* Furthermore, the protection offered by the block would mean that people would be feasibly able to live in [[Spiral]] despite the [[Curse|curse]] of the [[Black Plateau]], allowing for a slight increase in the rate of recovery for the [[Territory|territory]] and its contributions to Imperial coffers.